markorr321/PIM-Global-Self-Activate/DEVELOPER-README.md

 ## Overview

-This project creates a single-file executable (`PIM-Global-MST.exe`) that:
+This project creates a single-file executable (`PIM-Global-SA.exe`) that:
 - Embeds the PowerShell script and MSAL.NET DLLs as resources
 - Extracts everything to a temporary directory at runtime
 - Launches PowerShell 7+ with the script